 But those opposed to the birth injury fund question whether the problem actually exists, and whether the data actually indicates a need for such action.
 A letter to the task force from the Maryland Association for Justice (MAJ), who was represented on the task force, stated that no-fault systems eliminate public accountability because they allow negligent physicians to continue practicing and weaken patients’ rights.

 Other critics of the birth injury fund believe that it would require several hundred million dollars a year to operate, making you wonder how financing would be obtained.
 It’s worth noting that the task force itself neither agreed on how costs would be covered nor approved the idea that hospitals would provide all the needed funding.

 We all want to help innocent infants who sustain permanent injury through no fault of their own.
-But the latest proposed version of the no-fault birth injury fund may not be the right answer for Maryland children and their families.
+But the latest proposed version of the no-fault birth injury fund, a topic often addressed by a Baltimore birth injury lawyer, may not be the right answer for Maryland children and their families.